NVIDIA/NeMo/README.md

 We measured the throughput of training a 3B parameter mT5 model on NVIDIA DGX SuperPOD using a different number of nodes.
-When scaling from 1 node to 20 nodes, we achieve 14.87x speedup.
+When scaling from 1 node to 20 nodes, we achieve 14.87x speed-up.
 We are actively working on improving the scaling performance for mT5 models.
 The table and chart below show the performance results.